 Bulk Loading Film

-Keep in mind that you are limited to 100-foot rolls of black & white film.
-This is due to the fact black & white film is much easier and more affordable to process yourself.
+Keep in mind that you’re going to be limited to bulk rolls of black & white film.
+This is in part because black and white film is quite a bit easier and more affordable to develop at home.

 Home Developing and Scanning

-It is easy to develop and digitize any film at home.
-In fact, it is a good method to lower your costs so you can use more film with your Yashica 200 AF.
+It’s simple to develop and scan film at home.
+It is a smart method to spend less so you can use more film with your Yashica 200-AF.

-Black & white film is by far the least complicated to process at home.
-Temperature and time are both not as vital to get correct with black & white films as temperatures and time are for color negative or transparency film.
+Black & white film is significantly less complicated to process.
+Chemical temperature and time are both not as essential to get correct with black and white films as they are for color negative or slide film.